viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 1. In the **Actions** pane on the right-hand side, enter a new dataset name under **Datasets**, then press return.
 1. Repeat the steps above to add more images to your dataset, until you have enough to train an ML model on.

-{{< imgproc src="/tutorials/filtered-camera-module/viam-figure-dataset.png" alt="The datasets subtab of the data tab in the Viam app, showing a custom 'viam-figure' dataset of 25 images, most containing the wooden Viam figure" resize="600x" >}}
+   {{< imgproc src="/tutorials/filtered-camera-module/viam-figure-dataset.png" alt="The datasets subtab of the data tab in the Viam app, showing a custom 'viam-figure' dataset of 25 images, most containing the wooden Viam figure" resize="1400x" >}}

+   For this tutorial, the dataset contains 20 images of the Viam wooden figure, and 5 images that _do not_ contain the Viam figure.
+   This meets the ML model requirements of having at least 80% of the images in the dataset labelled with the target object to detect, while still including a small number of unlabelled images.

 ### Draw bounding boxes around matching objects